servimp/Movie_API_Rails/README.md

 # Movies API

-This is a simple RESTful API for managing movies and their associated genres.
+RESTful API for managing movies and their associated genres.

 ## API Endpoints